Skip to main content

 To enhance flexibility during local development, FDK supports a custom tunnel URL in the fdk extension preview command.

 By default, FDK uses Cloudflare to expose your local extension.
-However, you might prefer to use other tunneling service for extension preview.
+However, you might prefer to use another tunneling service for extension preview.

 There are two ways to preview your extension using custom tunnel: